drykvf/Bitcoin_Pred_022023/README.md

  ![image](https://github.com/drykvf/Bitcoin_Pred_022023/assets/121190573/bec33cef-98b2-43ad-b46a-2099fafe8db5)

 ***This project aims to forecast future bitcoin price based on historical bitcoin price data by time series approach.
-In time series analysis, time is a crucial variable of the data, because it shows us how the data adjusts over the course of the data points as well as the result.***
+In time series analysis, time is a crucial variable of the data, because it shows us how the data adjusts over the course of the data points as well as the result.
+This analysis is not an investment advice!***

 Date		: June 2, 2023